Yieldstreet vs. Fundrise: Which Investment Platform Delivers Higher Yields and Greater Investor Returns?

 What is Fundrise?

-Established in 2010, Fundrise is the oldest real estate crowdfunding platform.
-Fundrise offers people an alternative option to investing in real estate eREITs and eFunds without the stress and costs of traditional real estate investing.
+Established in 2010, Fundrise is one of the oldest real estate crowdfunding platforms.
+Fundrise offers people an alternative option to investing in commercial real estate through its eREITs and eFunds without the stress and costs of traditional real estate investing.

-More than 300,000 people use Fundrise today and have invested over $7 billion in properties throughout the U.S. Fundrise has had 21 consecutive quarters of returns, averaging 22.99% in 2021.
+More than 2 million people use Fundrise today and have invested over $7 billion in properties throughout the U.S. Fundrise has had 21 consecutive quarters of returns, averaging 22.99% in 2021.

 Fundrise is based in Washington, DC, and was founded by Ben Miller, who has over 20 years of experience in the real estate industry.